janithsg/MedicalCenter/README.md

 - Manage Doctors
 - Manage Appointments

-This was a second semester project of the degree.
+This was the second semester project of the degree.